mockoon/mockoon/CONTRIBUTING.md

 3. Upload the artifacts binaries to the new GitHub release.

 4. Publish the release (remove the "pre-release" label).

+**Libs process**

+There is no release process for the libraries as they are being automatically released together with the CLI, when creating a CLI Git tag.
+Releasing the libraries for the desktop application is irrelevant as they are automatically bundled with the binary by electron-builder during the packaging.

 ## Desktop application distribution